jonifreeman/ajatusasana.fi/en/index.markdown

 Ajatus & Asana, located in Espoo Viherlaakso, offers inspiring pedagogical BodyMind teaching and coaching based on yoga as well as psychological, sociological and physiological knowledge.

-For more information, see the weekly yoga class schedule, possibilities for individual coaching sessions & home yoga programmes, and the 3-hour mini retreats.
+For more information, see the weekly yoga class schedule (teaching in small groups), possibilities for individual coaching sessions & home yoga programmes, and the 3-hour mini retreats.